top of page

 How do we confirm if an anecdotal story regarding weather over the past month did truly impact any utility consumption?
 If we are only looking at the consumption plotted across time, it would seem that the winter of 2019 was especially cold, and we would expect especially high levels of consumption as a result of nature.
 It does make sense that in colder months, more energy is required to heat many common building areas.
 But the size of the impact is hard to fully understand.

-It is common knowledge that prevailing weather is a significant factor for energy consumption.
-By using historical weather data, available on Government of Canada's weather database, we can align each billing period with the average daily temperature for that period.
-By using historical weather data we have an accurate way to compare energy consumption levels with prevailing temperature levels.
-It should be noted that the impact of weather is almost impossible to compute by scanning this information manually.
-Valuable insights are only possible by leveraging technology and a systematic process that can analyze all the data.
-Our toolkit allows condominiums an easy way to leverage multiple data sources and gain valuable insights.
+It's common knowledge that weather significantly impacts energy consumption.
+By using historical weather data from the Government of Canada's weather database, we can align each billing period with the average daily temperature for that period.
+By using historical weather data, we have an accurate way to compare energy consumption levels with prevailing temperature levels.
+However, manually scanning this information to assess weather’s impact is nearly impossible.
+Valuable insights can only be gained by leveraging technology and a systematic process to analyze all the data.
+Our toolkit offers condominiums an easy way to integrate multiple data sources and gain these insights.

 A Little Math